zapier/visual-builder/docs/_docs/integration-checks-reference.md

 <a name="T003"></a><a name="T00003"></a>

-## T003 - ISO-8601 Date/Time Format in Task History
+## T003 - ISO-8601 Date/Time Format in Zap History

 To ensure Zapier can correctly parse dates and times, you should always use ISO-8601 format to represent dates or times.
 Timezone info should also be present if it contains time.

-Unlike `D023`, this check validates the data in the Zap history instead of static samples.
+Unlike `D023`, this check validates the data in the [Zap History](https://zapier.com/app/history) instead of static samples.

 ✘ examples of an **incorrect** implementation: